Shiyuanzesrinl/waterleidingen/README.md

 *: Binominal variables.

-The scripts wrote when developing the solution were included in the files in this project, in which two scripts contains Baysian optimization function.
+The scripts written when developing the solution were included in the files in this project, in which two scripts contains Baysian optimization function.
 Hereby the ciation of the Baysian optimziation:
 @Misc{,
     author = {Fernando Nogueira},
     title = {{Bayesian Optimization}: Open source constrained global optimization tool for {Python}},